UMBCvision/Universal-Litmus-Patterns/README.md

 This script adds the triggers from ./Data/Masks to the images to generate poisoned data.
 Please generate one set of images for each poisoned model you want to train.
 We use poisoned models for 10 triggers for training ULPs and poisoned models for the other 10 to test.
 This ensures that the train and test poisoned models use a different set of triggers.

+We have made the poisoned data generated for our paper available along with the models.

 ##### Train models